 The Landmark experience: mostly familiar, with a few changes

-A Landmark stay has always been a contact-free experience.
-Guests are welcome to arrive anytime from 4pm on the arrival day, while departure is by 10am on the final day.
-We are asking everyone to strictly adhere to these times, which are crucial to ensuring that our housekeepers have enough time to clean the building to an enhanced standard while following the Government physical distancing rules.
+Guests are welcome to arrive at their Landmark anytime from 4pm on arrival day, while departure is by 10am on the final day.
+We ask everyone to strictly adhere to these times, which are crucial to ensuring that our housekeepers have enough time to clean the building to an enhanced standard.

 To help keep our staff safe, we’re asking guests to strip their beds, empty the fridge and remove rubbish at the end of a stay, with easy arrangements in place.

-A new ‘Covid-19 secure’ cleaning regime across our 200 Landmarks
+A ‘Covid-19 secure’ cleaning regime across our 200 Landmarks

 We are taking extra care of high-touch surface areas such as door handles, light switches, kettles and toasters.
 We are also ensuring the cleanliness of our upholstery, including armchairs and curtains.
 As always, professional laundry companies are washing our bed linen and towels to the highest standards in accordance with the latest virus-control procedures.

-We have always provided cleaning products in safe locations throughout our properties and, during a stay, guests are welcome to use these freely.
+We have always provided cleaning products in safe locations throughout our properties and guests are welcome to use these freely.

-Our housekeepers each look after a particular Landmark and are working in very small teams, at a distance from each other, wearing PPE where appropriate.
-We have developed new Safe Working Practices and undertaken fresh Risk Assessments, following the latest advice and working together with staff across the organisation.
+Our housekeepers each look after a particular Landmark and are working in very small teams, at a distance from each other, wearing Personal Protective Equipment (PPE) where appropriate.
+We have developed Safe Working Practices and undertaken Risk Assessments, following the latest advice and working together with staff across the organisation.

-Much of our well-loved craftsmanship, together with the delivery, storage and distribution of all our stock, takes place in our Cotswolds workshop and warehouse by a small, dedicated and expert team.
-As with our Landmarks, we’ve undertaken thorough Risk Assessments, put enhanced cleaning regimes and new working practices in place, and our colleagues are strictly adhering to all Government physical distancing guidance, wearing PPE where appropriate.
+Much of our craftsmanship, together with the delivery, storage and distribution of all stock, takes place in our Cotswolds workshop and warehouse by a small team.
+As with our buildings, we’ve undertaken Risk Assessments, put enhanced cleaning regimes and new working practices in place, and colleagues are distancing, wearing PPE where appropriate.

 The Shottesbrooke head office

-Our head office in Berkshire is usually busy with our development, marketing, historian and engagement teams, along with many in our historic estate and operations departments.
-We’ve undertaken fresh Risk Assessments, established new working schedules, introduced signage and put enhanced cleaning regimes in place across the buildings.
-With the exception of our Booking Enquiries office, for the moment all staff are working from home wherever possible.
+Our head office in Berkshire is usually busy with the development, history, communications and engagement teams, along with many in our historic estate and operations departments.
+We’ve undertaken Risk Assessments, established new working schedules and introduced distancing, signage and enhanced cleaning regimes across the buildings.
+Many staff continue to work from home, with a carefully controlled number in the office at any one time.

 Read about our measures on Lundy here.